 An understanding of social institutions in modern society and their impact on citizens will be sought.
-The nature of formal organizations within institutions and the way institutions such as political, economic, educational, religious and familial effect each other will be studied.
+The nature of formal organizations within institutions and the way institutions such as political, economic, educational, religious and familial affect each other will be studied.
+Prerequisite: SOC 113 or ANT 225.